(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

-This formula contains a lot of good herbs such as licorice root, slippery elm, and alfalfa, as well as supplements such as L-glutamine, Quercetin Chalcone, probiotics, and enzymes.
+This formula contains the herbs ginger and alfalfa, as well as supplements such as L-glutamine, probiotics, and enzymes.
 It is excellent for dogs (and cats) suffering from chronic or recurrent GI problems, such as poor digestion, stomach ulcers, food allergies, or IBDs.

 This formula includes immune-boosting herbs such as echinacea, goldenseal, elderberry, and more.
 These immune-boosting herbs work synergistically to help strengthen the immune system of a dog.